chee-zaram/cryfe/CONTRIBUTING.md

 # CONTRIBUTING

 Thank you for your interest in contributing to this project.
-We don't have so many rules, except some basic ones to make sure the code is well written and the code is well tested.
+We don't have so many rules, except some basic ones to make sure the code is well-written and the code is well-tested.

 - Please, properly document functions and global identifiers.
 - Make sure to write tests where applicable, and that all tests pass.